 Potato and Mashed Potatoes Recipes

 Many people feel that Thanksgiving isn't Thanksgiving without mashed potatoes on the table.
 But since almost all recipes contain butter and milk, and many include cream or sour cream, a bowl of luscious mashed potatoes may seem unattainable for vegans.
-A recipe for vegan mashed potatoes with fresh herbs, however, achieves the same texture as the traditional using soy milk and vegan margarine.
-The onion, garlic, and herbs bring added depth and the nutritional yeast offers hints of cheesy flavor.
+A recipe for vegan mashed potatoes, however, achieves the same texture as the traditional using the leftover potato water and vegan margarine.
 If you make a vegan gravy to serve alongside, everyone can enjoy this quintessential pairing.

-Variations on potato dishes are endless, from the simple—like easy oven-roasted baby potatoes, roasted thyme and sage potatoes, and roasted rosemary potatoes—to the more complex, such as vegan potatoes au gratin, vegan scalloped potatoes, and spicy vegan scalloped potatoes with green chilies.
+Variations on potato dishes are endless, from the simple—like easy oven-roasted baby potatoes, and roasted rosemary potatoes—to the more complex, such as vegan potatoes au gratin, vegan scalloped potatoes, and spicy vegan scalloped potatoes with green chilies.

 Traditional Sweet Potato Casserole

 Sweet potatoes or yams are a longstanding Thanksgiving tradition, in just about any form.
 You can make whipped sweet potatoes, baked sweet potatoes, oven-roasted, or use them in a casserole.
-Vegan coconut sweet potatoes uses coconut milk to create creaminess as does vegan sweet potato casserole with pecans.
+Vegan mashed sweet potatoes with coconut milk creates a creaminess as does vegan sweet potato casserole with pecans.

-Maple glazed carrots and sweet potatoes is a great dish for anyone as it doesn't include any butter or dairy.
-The vegetables are roasted in olive oil and then drizzled with a maple syrup-Dijon mustard mixture.
+Oven-roasted mixed vegetables with a maple glaze is a great dish for anyone as it doesn't include any butter or dairy.
+The vegetables are roasted in vegan margarine and then drizzled with maple syrup.
 And for something different (and to free up some oven space) try some grilled sweet potato fries coated with a lime-oregano oil.

 Green Beans and Green Bean Casserole Recipes